-A Civilian Occupation, the politics of Israeli architecture edited by Rafi Segal and Eyal Weizman Verso 2003 £13, & The End of History Afif Safieh Palestinian General Delegation 2003 palestinianuk@aol.com settlements sponsored in the main by the Israeli government.
+A Civilian Occupation, the politics of Israeli architecture edited by Rafi Segal and Eyal Weizman Verso 2003 £13, & The End of History Afif Safieh Palestinian General Delegation 2003 palestinianuk@aol.com

 There is nothing particularly new in A Civilian Occupation, except a heightened awareness of what the Israelis are doing to get us all killed as they flagrantly expand their settlements throughout the residue of Palestine.
 The maps in Afif Safieh's booklet show this equally graphically.